joemaddalone/gridset/README.md

 But Gridset does not actually render a grid.
 That part is up to you if you want to and it's easy.

+## Get all cells

+There a few ways to get all of the cells of the gridset.
+* `grid.cells`
+  * a 2D array arranged by column where each column is an array of its row cells
+* `grid.cols`
+  * same as `grid.cells`
+* `grid.rows`
+  * 2D array arranged by row where each row is an array of its column cells
+* `grid.flatCells`
+  * a flat array arranged by column

 ## Get a cell